jgoerner/PySchool/01-packaging/recipes/Coverage.md

 ## Automated code coverage with *make*
-In order to (semi) automate the coverage calculation, the python commands above can be also put into a Makefile - [like the testing](https://github.com/jgoerner/PySchool/blob/master/01-packaging/recipes/Testing.md#automating-testing-with-make)
+In order to (semi) automate the coverage calculation, the python commands above can be also put into a Makefile - [like the automated testing procedure](https://github.com/jgoerner/PySchool/blob/master/01-packaging/recipes/Testing.md#automating-testing-with-make)

+# TODO: REFACTOR FROM HERE

 ## Code coverage with coveralls.io
 [Coveralls.io]() is a web based service that automatically checks the code coverage.
-For open source projects Coveralls offers a free tier option
+For open source projects Coveralls offers a free tier option.
+Once logged in with the GitHub credentials one has to enable the according repository in the coveralls settings.
+After the next commit, coveralls will procude metrics like the following:

 ## Code coverage with codecov.io